aguiar-arthur/aguiar-arthur.github.io/_posts/mathematics/geometry/2024-09-27-pythagorean-and-thales-theorems.md

 %}

 **It is also applied in triangles:** if a line parallel to one side of a triangle intersects the other two sides, it divides them proportionally, forming a smaller triangle that is similar to the original.
-This concept is essential in proving similarity between geometric figures and solving related problems.
+This is congruence!
+(I've already talked about this in my previous posts.)

 {% include image.html
    image="https://www.geogebra.org/resource/DczN7FZj/iO62hmHSB4RwsX2a/material-DczN7FZj.png"